North Gujarat

-North Gujarat, the Northern part of Indian state of Gujarat includes the districts of Gandhinagar, Banaskantha, Patan, Aravalli, Mehsana Sabarkantha and Vav-Tharad district.
+North Gujarat, also called Uttar Gujarat, is the northern region of the Indian state of Gujarat, it includes the districts of Gandhinagar, Banaskantha, Patan, Aravalli, Mehsana Sabarkantha and Vav-Tharad district.
 Patan city is the administrative headquarters of North Gujarat.
 There Are Two Municipal Corporations in North Gujarat, Mehsana And Gandhinagar.
 North Gujarat is dominant in the dairy industry.

 Currently, the water table of the region is dropping 6 meters every year.

-The dialects of Gujarati in this region differ from each other and from dialects in other parts with minor differences.
-All dialects have the common difference from Gujarati in that the word "chhe" is replaced by "she" or "sh".
+Linguistics (Dialect)

+The dialect of Gujarati spoken here is Uttar Gujarati which also has two varities Patani and Mehsani.
+Mehsani, also referred as 'Mehoni' in native accent is spoken in the districts of Mehsana, Sabarkantha and Gandhinagar.
+In Uttar Gujarati, 'Chhe' of Standard Gujarati is replaced with 'se', 'sa', 'he' or 'ha' and 'aa' sound becomes 'aw'.
+Uttar Gujarati is rich with many such linguistic differences.